 An eon’s sleep wears not upon that face.

-His flesh is still, but does not yet grow cold
+The flesh is still, but does not yet grow cold,

-And the crown upon that brow still gleams with grace.
+The crown upon that brow still gleams with grace

-The grey upon his beard still wars with gold,
+And grey upon his beard still wars with gold.

 With dreams of wars they won inside this keep,

 Of golden victories!
 Of prices far too steep,

 For the king of Sword and Stone, who won’t grow old.